leezer94/TIL/Udemy/JS-Bootcamp/project6/README.md

 |  delete  |       id        |     null     |               Delete the product with the given id               |
 | randomID |        -        |      ID      |                      Generates a random id                       |
 | writeAll |    [product]    |     null     |             Writes all users to a products.json file             |

+---

+## Uploading Images

+### 4 different methods

+#### Co-Located Disk (bad Approcahes )

+- not a long term solution

+- It doesnt work in the long term if you ever expect to scale or grow your application

+#### Database ( not good Approach )

+- cost of doing this is expensive

+#### Stram Through to Datastroe ( OK Approach)

+- Outside Data Store for Files

+- ex ) Amazon S3, Digital Ocean Spaces, google Cloud Storage....

+#### Presigned URL ( Best Approcah // Complecate)

+- It doesnt send it to the server
+- if user wants to upload images server send it back over to the browser and called `Presigned URL`
+- Directly over to the `Outside Data Storage`
+- Not involving server at all